 Places to see

 A magical city of bridges, cathedrals, towers and church domes, it has over 10,000 years of history.
 Regarded as one of Europe’s most charming and beautiful cities, it is the most popular travel destination in Central Europe with millions of tourists visiting the city every year.
 Many of Prague’s most important attractions date to the 14th century when the city thrived under the rule of Charles IV.
 Almost undamaged by WWII, the city’s medieval center is a wonderful mix of cobbled lanes, walled courtyards, cathedrals and churches – as well as one of the largest and oldest castles in the world.
 Highlights: Prague Castle, Charles Bridge, the Old Town (featuring many highlights including the Tyn Church and the Astronomical Clock), the historic Jewish Guetto and the Lesser Town under the shadows of the castle.

-We’ve been to Prague many times (its still the most beautiful city we’ve ever seen) and have written lots about it.
-Have a look at our very detailed guide: 3 Days in Prague.
+We’ve been to Prague many times (it’s still the most beautiful city we’ve ever seen) and have written lots about it.

 Day trips from Prague:

 30 km southwest of Prague, it is one of the most beautiful and visited castles in the Czech Republic (and the most popular day trip from Prague).
 It was completed in 1365 under the reign of the Holy Roman Emperor Charles IV.
 The area is also good for hiking: there is a picturesque 12 km hike from the castle to the Svatý Jan Pod Skalou monastery through the Bohemian Karst protected area (path meanders through forest, streams, and some hilly ground).
 Note that once at the monastery you have to hike another 8 km to Beroun to take the train back to Prague.

 Recommended Tour: This half day Tour from Prague.
 The easiest way to see Karlštejn.